battulalshrestha/Godam-Find/README.md

 python manage.py runserver

 # open your crome/browser and goto
-localhost:8000/admin to see the admin section localhost:8000/api to see the detail in json format
+localhost:8000/admin to see the admin section <br>
+localhost:8000/api to see the detail in json format